Marc Singer

-Marc Singer (born January 29, 1948) is a Canadian-born American actor best known for his roles in the Beastmaster film series, as Mike Donovan in the original 1980s TV series V, and as Matt Cantrell in Dallas.
+Marc Singer (born January 29, 1948) is a Canadian-American actor best known for his roles in the Beastmaster film series, as Mike Donovan in the original 1980s TV series V, and as Matt Cantrell in Dallas.

 Early life

 Singer was born in Vancouver, British Columbia and raised in Corpus Christi, Texas.
-He has two brothers (Claude and Gregory) and one sister, Lori, an actress.
-His father, Jacques Singer, was a symphony conductor; his mother, Leslie (née Wright), a concert pianist; and his sister, Lori, is an actress and cellist.
-Singer is of Jewish descent.
+He has two brothers (Claude and Gregory) and one sister, Lori, an actress and cellist.
+His father, Jacques Singer, was a Polish immigrant and symphony conductor; his mother, Leslie (née Wright), a concert pianist.

 Career

 Before the height of his career, Singer appeared in the sequel to the miniseries Roots as Col. Warner's elder son Andy.
-He had originally auditioned for the role Jim Warner, but the producers felt he was better suited for the Andy Warner role.
+He had originally auditioned for the role of Jim Warner, but the producers felt he was better suited for the Andy Warner role.

 In the 1970s, Singer had a small breakthrough role in the Planet of the Apes TV series playing a gladiator.

-He found fame in the early '80s with the movie The Beastmaster and its sequels, in which he played the title role, Dar, and as Mike Donovan in the 1983 miniseries V, the 1984 sequel V: The Final Battle, and the TV series V: The Series.
+He found fame in the early '80s with the film The Beastmaster and its sequels, in which he played the title role, Dar, and as Mike Donovan in the 1983 miniseries V, the 1984 sequel V: The Final Battle, and the TV series V: The Series.